LightwheelAI/leisaac/README.md

 - `--enable_cameras`: Enable camera sensors to visualize when replay.

 - `--replay_mode`: Replay mode, we support replay `action` or `state`.

+- `--task-type`: Specify task type.
+If your dataset is recorded with keyboard, you should set it to `keyboard`, otherwise not to set it and keep default value None.

 - `--dataset_file`: Path to the recorded dataset, e.g., `./datasets/record_data.hdf5`.